-How to motivate high school students to reach their goals in 2020
+Motivate your high school students to reach their goals

 Of all the age groups, coming up with effective high school fundraising ideas can prove to be the most challenging.
 However, if approached correctly, it can prove to be the most rewarding as well.
 Students at this level are dealing with many challenges.
 Incoming freshmen may feel overwhelmed as they’re forced to navigate their way around a much larger school.
 And being the youngest once again in an environment where many students are already preparing for college and their careers can be intimidating.